aayudh454/Single-cell-RNA-seq/README.md

 ### Cell Cycle Scoring

-In some cases, there is a need for mitigating the effects of cell cycle heterogeneity in scRNA-seq data.This can be done by calculating cell cycle phase scores based on known cell cycle markers , and regressing these out of the data during pre-processing.
+In certain scenarios, it is necessary to address the impact of cell cycle heterogeneity in scRNA-seq data.
+One approach to mitigate this effect involves calculating cell cycle phase scores using known cell cycle markers and removing their influence during the pre-processing stage.

-Here we first Log Normalizing individual seurat objects using the NormalizeData() function.
-Then, we are using the CellCycleScoring() function to assign each cell a cell cycle score, based on its expression of G2/M and S phase markers.
-Seurat stores the s.genes and g2m.genes in the "cc.genes.updated.2019" list.
+To accomplish this, the following steps are performed.
+First, individual Seurat objects are log normalized using the NormalizeData() function.
+Subsequently, the CellCycleScoring() function is utilized to assign each cell a cell cycle score based on its expression of markers associated with the G2/M and S phases.
+Seurat stores the S-phase genes and G2/M-phase genes in the "cc.genes.updated.2019" list.

 ```
 #segregate the "cc.genes.updated.2019" list into markers of G2/M phase and markers of S phase